karlseguin/the-little-mongodb-book/en/mongodb.markdown

 		{$set: {weight: 590}})

 ## Update Operators ##
 In addition to `$set`, we can leverage other operators to do some nifty things.
-All of these update operators work on fields - so your entire document won't be wiped out.
+All update operators work on fields - so your entire document won't be wiped out.
 For example, the `$inc` operator is used to increment a field by a certain positive or negative amount.
 For example, if Pilot was incorrectly awarded a couple vampire kills, we could correct the mistake by executing:

 	db.unicorns.update({name: 'Pilot'},
 		{$inc: {vampires: -2}})